TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:The TypesOfFood component should render the Vegetables component after Fruits.
 Waiting:The TypesOfFood component should render to the DOM within the div with the id challenge-node.

+#### 13. Write a React Component from Scratch

+Now that you've learned the basics of JSX and React components, it's time to write a component on your own.
+React components are the core building blocks of React applications so it's important to become very familiar with writing them.
+Remember, a typical React component is an ES6 class which extends `React.Component`.
+It has a render method that returns HTML (from JSX) or `null`.
+This is the basic form of a React component.
+Once you understand this well, you will be prepared to start building more complex React projects.

+Define a class `MyComponent` that extends `React.Component`.
+Its render method should return a `div` that contains an `h1` tag with the text: `My First React Component!` in it.
+Use this text exactly, the case and punctuation matter.
+Make sure to call the constructor for your component, too.

+Render this component to the DOM using `ReactDOM.render()`.
+There is a `div` with `id='challenge-node'` available for you to use.

+Tests
+Waiting:There should be a React component called MyComponent.
+Waiting:MyComponent should contain an h1 tag with text My First React Component!
+Case and punctuation matter.
+Waiting:MyComponent should render to the DOM.
+Waiting:MyComponent should have a constructor calling super with props.

 ### Front End Development Libraries Projects

 It's time to put your front end development libraries skills to the test.
 Use Bootstrap, jQuery, Sass, React, and Redux to build 5 projects that will test everything you've learned up to this point.